-Scott Short Scale guitars feature effortless playability for musicians with smaller hands while retaining my characteristic powerful, refined and noble concert sound.
-Scott Short Scale guitars are true concert instruments designed to enable players with smaller hands to excel as artists.
-Available in a multitude of scale lengths from 613.5mm to 640mm.
+Featuring my characteristic powerful, refined and noble concert sound, Scott Short Scale guitars are true concert instruments designed to suit musicians with smaller hands.
+To achieve the optimal fit to the player, this model is available in a multitude of scale lengths 613.5mm and longer.

 quote source: scottclassicalguitars.com

 below photo source: scottclassicalguitars.com

 Marcus Dominelli on String Length

 This is from an interview I did with Marcus Dominelli.